Hull FC hold off fightback to beat leaders Wigan

 Struggling Hull FC bravely held off a second-half Wigan comeback to record a surprise win over the Super League leaders at the MKM Stadium.

-The Black and Whites' blistering start, with tries from Darnell McIntosh and Jake Clifford, gave them a 12-0 lead.
+The Black and Whites made a blistering start, tries from Darnell McIntosh and Jake Clifford giving them a 12-0 lead.

-Ian Thornley's scores either side of half-time set up a fightback from Warriors, who had won their last six.
+Iain Thornley's double either side of half-time set up a fightback from Warriors, who had won their last six.

-However, the hosts forced several errors from Wigan in horrendous conditions to win after a tense finale.
+But the hosts forced several errors from Wigan in horrendous conditions to prevail after a tense finale.

+Hull FC's defence had been their weakness all season, having conceded over 300 points in their opening 10 games.

+But they held firm after a kicking barrage from Wigan, whose winning run had taken them to the top of the league.

+"I thought Iain [Thornley] was excellent.
+His desire was evident, I loved the way he carried the ball and I'm really pleased for him.
+He's worked really hard and it's pleasing to see."

+Hull FC: Litten, McIntosh, Sutcliffe, Tuimavave, Scott, Clifford, McNamara, Fash, Houghton, Sao, Griffin, Lane, Cator.

-Hull FC: French, Miski, King, Wardle, Thornley, Shorrocks, Smith, Havard, Powell, Byrne, Pearce-Paul, Farrell, Smithies
+Wigan: French, Miski, King, Wardle, Thornley, Shorrocks, Smith, Havard, Powell, Byrne, Pearce-Paul, Farrell, Smithies.

 Interchanges: Mago, O'Neill, Hill, Nsemba